mattbierner/blog.mattbierner.com/_posts/2014-02-07-primitive-operations-as-computations.md

 I'll demonstrate how and why [Atum][atum] lifts primitive operations to computations in the delimited continuation monad.
 The result is the first version of an ECMAScript interpreter: a very simple calculator.

 # Lifting and Composition
 I previously defined a small library of [primitive hosted value types and operations][mb-atum-prims].
-But those function have no concept of delimited control and cannot be used directly with the delimited continuation monad.
+But those functions have no concept of delimited control and cannot be used directly with the delimited continuation monad.
 A few higher-order functions handle this problem.

 ## From
 `from` takes an n-ary function `f` and composes it with `just`.